poolshark-protocol/documentation/README.md

-# Sablier Documentation
+# Poolshark Documentation

-This website contains all documentation for Sablier, including older protocol releases.
-It is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.
+This website contains all documentation for Poolshark, including smart contract guides, branding, etc. It is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.

 ## Installation